Machine Learning Who to Nudge: Causal vs Predictive Targeting in a Field Experiment on Student Financial Aid Renewal: Introduction

-Our results provide an example where naive risk-based targeting from a machine-learning prediction of outcomes (particularly, one that targeted those who might have seemed to need the nudges most) performs substantially worse than targeting based on estimated treatment effect heterogeneity.
+Our results provide an example where naive risk-based targeting from a machine-learning prediction of outcomes (particularly, one that targeted those who might have seemed to need the nudges most) performs substantially worse than targeting based on estimated treatment effects.
 On the other hand, if we had correctly guessed that it was effective to target those who were already most likely to file, we would have achieved acceptable performance.
-Our findings thus highlight the value of augmenting machine-learning algorithms, which provide powerful prediction tools, with careful causal inference to tackle policy problems.
+Our findings highlight the value of augmenting machine-learning algorithms -- which provide powerful prediction tools -- with careful causal inference to tackle policy problems.

 Our application also speaks to the value of modeling treatment effects carefully when treatment effect variation is moderate and noisy.
-A simple causal model based on baseline predictions substantially outperforms the fully non-parametric causal machine learning model, thereby substantially increasing the gain from personalization in the 2017 study year.
-This semi-parametric model estimates a simple logistic regression on top of a random-forest prediction of baseline filing probabilities, which is straightforward to implement as a prediction within the control group only.
+A simple causal model based on baseline predictions substantially outperforms the fully non-parametric causal machine learning model.
+This semi-parametric model estimates a simple logistic regression on top of a random-forest prediction of baseline filing probabilities, which can be interpreted as a summary statistic of an individual's characteristics and is straightforward to implement as a prediction within the control group only.
 Treatment effects are assumed to be constant in log-odds (and thus U-shaped in baseline outcomes), and we do not find evidence that modeling the treatment effects in more complex ways substantially improves the performance of our targeting policy.
-In a semi-synthetic simulation study, we show that a hybrid model that incorporates both predicted baseline outcomes and non-parametric CATE estimates performs well in a variety of settings, where the value of incorporating the CATE estimates is greater when the signal-to-noise ratio is higher for CATE estimation.
+This approach is related to the insight in \cite{athey2021semiparametric} that it is often much easier to produce quality estimates of baseline responses while estimating treatment effects directly may be noisy and, therefore, benefit from parametric models.
+While the simple semi-parametric logistic regression model captures treatment effects well in our example, it has the disadvantage that it may perform poorly if the relationship between baseline outcomes and treatment effects is not a good fit with the logistic functional form, or if there is substantial variation in treatment effects that is not captured by the baseline.
+We, therefore, also consider more flexible models, including a non-parametric CATE model as a function of baseline predictions and a hybrid model that incorporates both predicted baseline outcomes and non-parametric CATE estimates.